Transportation

 River Boats and River Men

 Because of the proximity of the Ohio River, which runs across the entire southern border of Lawrence County, Ohio, riverboats and rivermen became a vital part of our country’s existence.
-Many stories have been told, along with pictures, to help capture one’s imagination about what life was like in those early days.
+Many stories and pictures have been told to help capture one’s imagination about life in those early days.

 One of the first means of travel was waterways, bringing persons to our area searching for land suitable for their early survival needs.
 Having the Ohio River as our entire southern border was significant.
 The fact that we are located within a three-state area brought many righteous men preaching the anti-slavery movements.
 Ohio was a free state, nested between Virginia and Kentucky, and was pro-slavery, which brought wealthy individuals from various countries determined to make a difference.